MicrosoftDocs/memdocs/memdocs/intune/apps/apps-ae-system.md

 ms.collection: M365-identity-device-management
 ---

-# Managing Android Enterprise system apps in Microsoft Intune
+# Manage Android Enterprise system apps in Microsoft Intune

-Before you assign an app to a device or a group of users, you must first add the app to Microsoft Intune.
+Before you assign an Android Enterprise system app to a device, you must first enable the app in Microsoft Intune.
 System apps are supported on Android Enterprise devices.
 You can enable a system app for [Android Enterprise dedicated devices](../enrollment/android-kiosk-enroll.md), [fully managed devices](../enrollment/android-fully-managed-enroll.md), [Android Enterprise corporate-owned with work profile](../enrollment/android-corporate-owned-work-profile-enroll.md), or [Android Enterprise personally-owned work profiles](../apps/android-deployment-scenarios-app-protection-work-profiles.md).
+When you no longer need the system app, you can disable it.

-## Add a system app to Intune
+## Enable a system app to Intune

-You can add an Android Enterprise system app to Intune using the following steps:
+You can enable an Android Enterprise system app to Intune using the following steps:

 1. Sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 2. Select **Apps** > **All apps** > **Add**.